VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 Changing defaults for pipeline stages
 =====================================

-If you want to change any of the settings of any of the pipeline stages you will need to create a :doc:`config` and supply it to :py:mod:`runsample.py <miseqpipeline.runsample>` using the -c option.
+If you want to change any of the settings of any of the pipeline stages you will need to create a :doc:`config` and supply it to :py:mod:`runsample.py <ngs_mapper.runsample>` using the -c option.
 You can read more about how to create the config and edit it via the :doc:`config` script's page

 Rerunning Samples
 =================